Thatteem Mutteem: Season 3

 Mayavathi Amma, the house's sole breadwinner, has died, leaving Arjunan and Mohanavalli unsure how to maintain the household.
 In the meantime, Meenakshi has returned from London during the covid period.

-Cross-over Episodes
+Mohanavally and Arjunan tried numerous methods to make a living but were unsuccessful.
+Only with the support of Sahadevan and Meenakshi are they able to advance in their lives.
+Meanwhile, Kannan and Rosamma's relationship grew stronger, and they married after overcoming several obstacles.

+Season 4

+Arjunan is retired from his government job in water authority, and Sahadevan lost his house and assets playing online rummy.
+Kannan's wife Rosamma now houses Arjunan and Sahadevan's family.
+They both travells to Punjab to visit Mayawati's long-eloped sister Madhuri in order to take possession of their deceased uncle's property.
+Meanwhile, Madhuri Amma arrives earlier at their home.
+Madhuri assists Mohanavally financially to stabilise her home by disguising herself for a former acquaintance of Mayavathi and then revealing her true identity.
+Arjunan and Kamalasanan found out that Sahadevan had lied about losing all of his assets, he then invites Arjunan's family to live in their former home.

+Crossover episodes

 In 2016 and 2021, the show aired crossover episodes with Marimayam, a situation comedy that airs on the same channel on weekends and depicts numerous painful and amusing scenarios while visiting government organisations.
 The special episodes were titled "Marithatteem Mayammutteem" and "Thatteem Mayam Mutteem Mayam" in 2016, and "Thatteem Mayam Mutteem Mayam" in 2021, respectively.
 The Onam celebrations were the backdrop for all of the special episodes.